Global banks raise Brazil GDP growth forecasts to 4% or more

 BRASILIA, May 13 (Reuters) - Several big international banks have raised their forecasts for Brazilian economic growth this year, after a closely-watched central bank index of economic activity for March suggested Latin America's largest economy expanded in the first quarter.

-Economists at Barclays, Goldman Sachs and Credit Suisse were among those who moved on Thursday, raising their gross domestic product growth forecasts for 2021 to at least 4%.
+Economists at Barclays, Goldman Sachs, JP Morgan and Credit Suisse were among those who moved on Thursday, raising their gross domestic product growth forecasts for 2021 to at least 4%.

-Goldman's Alberto Ramos offered the most bullish prediction of 4.5% growth, up from his previous estimate of 4.1%, while Roberto Secemski at Barclays made the biggest change in outlook, to 4.3% from 3.2%.
+Goldman's Alberto Ramos offered the most bullish prediction of 4.5% growth, up from his previous estimate of 4.1%, while Cassiana Fernandez at JP Morgan made the biggest change in outlook, to 4.1% from 2.9%.

-"The overall better-than-expected activity readings through March led us to upgrade our expectations for Q1 GDP growth to 0.8% from -0.3% before," said Secemski.
+"Today's March IBC-Br (central bank economic activity index) came in stronger than expected.
+Taking together the data readings of the last three months ... we are revising up our 2021 GDP forecast to 4.1%, from 2.9% previously," JP Morgan's Fernandez said.

-"The latest batch of data also suggests that disruptions caused by the pandemic in April could be less intense than previously thought.
-All in, our 2021 GDP growth forecast stands now at 4.3%, from 3.2% previously (and also higher than our original 3.5% forecast prior to the latest wave of the pandemic)," he said.
+Barclays' Secemski said: "The latest batch of data also suggests that disruptions caused by the pandemic in April could be less intense than previously thought. ... our 2021 GDP growth forecast stands now at 4.3%, from 3.2% previously."

+The central bank said its IBC-Br economic index activity index fell 1.59% in March, less than half the 3.75% decline forecast in a Reuters poll of economists.

 Solange Srour at Credit Suisse raised her 2021 GDP growth forecast to 4.0% from 3.6%, also noting that early indications for the second quarter are not as bad as originally feared.